nikolai2111/STM32G474_Black-Pill_v3.0_HAL-Template/README.md

 <h3 align="center">Black Pill v3.0 STM32G474 Template</h3>

   <p align="center">
-    This is a small template for the Black Pill v3.0 (STM32G474).
+    This is a small HAL template for the Black Pill v3.0 (STM32G474).
 It contains all files needed and additional file for the own libraries.
-It is desinged to use with the STMCubeIDE.
+It is desinged to use with the STMCubeIDE HAL-Library.
     <br />
     <a href="https://github.com/nikolai2111/STM32G474_Black-Pill_v3.0_Template"><strong>Explore the docs »</strong></a>
     <br />